spatie/laravel-activitylog/docs/advanced-usage/logging-model-events.md

     public function getActivitylogOptions()
     {
         return LogOptions::defaults()
-        ->logOnly(['name', 'text'])
+        ->logOnly(['name', 'text']);
-        ->logOnlyDirty();
-        // Chain other configration options
+        // Chain fluent methods for configuration options }
 }
-}
 ```

-Note that we start from sinceable defaults that you can override them by chaining more options as you need, look at Log Options tap for full list of supported options.
+Note that we start from sensible defaults, but any of them can be overridden as needed by cianing fluent methods.
+Review the `Spatie\Activitylog\LogOptions` class for full list of supported options.

-Also, You can configure this package to log changed attributes for all these events when calling `logOnly()` method on the `Spatie\Activitylog\LogOptions` like in the previous example.

-The attributes that need to be logged can be defined either by their name or you can put in a wildcard `['*']` to log any attribute that has changed.
+## Basics of Logging Configuration

 If you want to log changes to all the `$fillable` attributes of the model, you can chain `->logFillable()` on the `LogOptions` class.

-If you have a lot of attributes and used `$guarded` instead of `$fillable` you can also chain `->logUnguarded()` to add all attributes that are not listed in `$guarded`.
+Alternatively, if you have a lot of attributes and used `$guarded` instead of `$fillable` you can also chain `->logUnguarded()` to add all attributes that are not listed in `$guarded`.

 For both of these flags it will respect the possible wildcard `*` and add all `->logFillable()` or  `->logUnguarded()` methods.

+## Basic example of what is logged

 Let's see what gets logged when creating an instance of that model.